OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaCodingManager.rst

 Class Hierarchy:

-:ref:`OcaRoot <ocaroot>` :raw:html:`&rarr;` :ref:`OcaManager <ocamanager>` :raw:html:`&rarr;` :ref:`OcaCodingManager <ocacodingmanager>`
+:ref:`OcaRoot <ocaroot>` : :ref:`OcaManager <ocamanager>` : :ref:`OcaCodingManager <ocacodingmanager>`

 .. cpp:class:: OcaCodingManager: OcaManager

     Optional manager that collects all media decoders/encoders (Codecs) which the device owns.

      - Must be instantiated in every device that implements more than one media encoding scheme and/or more than one media decoding scheme.

      - If instantiated, object number must be 12.

     **Properties**:

     .. _ocacodingmanager_classid:

     .. cpp:member:: static const OcaClassID ClassID = "1.3.12"

         Number that uniquely identifies the class.
 Note that this differs from the object number, which identifies the instantiated object.
 This property is an override of the **OcaRoot** property.

-        This property has id ``3.1``.
+        This property has id ``1.1``.

     .. _ocacodingmanager_classversion:

     .. cpp:member:: static const OcaUint16 ClassVersion = 1

         Identifies the interface version of the class.
 Any change to the class definition leads to a higher class version.
 This property is an override of the **OcaRoot** property.

-        This property has id ``3.2``.
+        This property has id ``1.2``.

     .. _ocacodingmanager_availableencodingschemes:

     .. cpp:member:: OcaMap<OcaMediaCodingSchemeID, OcaString> AvailableEncodingSchemes

         Map of names of media encoding schemes the device supports, indexed by scheme ID.

         This property has id ``3.1``.